ChainSafe/ChainBridge/docs/local.md

 ### Deploy Contracts

-You can deploy the contracts to the geth chain like this:
+To deploy the contracts on to the Ethereum chain, run the following:

 ```bash
 cb-sol-cli deploy --all --relayerThreshold 1
 ```

-You should see an output such as this:
+After running, the expected output looks like this:

 ```bash
 ================================================================